Leros

 Transportation in Leros

-The island has a good road network that allows you to easily get it around by car or motorbike.
+The island has a good road network that allows you to easily get around by car or motorbike.
 Keep in mind that you can bring your vehicle or rent one there.
 At the same time, in Leros, there are taxi services and intercity buses (KTEL) that connect most of the settlements and the beaches.

 Ports in Leros

 The main port of Leros is located in Lakki, one of the biggest settlements on the island.
 Near the port, you can find stores, cafes and pharmacies, as well as the island’s hospital.
-There are also some ferry companies operating at the port of Agia Marina, 4km from Lakki.

 Island hopping from Leros